 The truth is that we cannot make others accept us or love us or give us what we need in life.
 The work begins inside ourselves.
 Healing and joy and acceptance is largely an inside job.

 So how can you stop trying to be perfect and embrace good enough this week?

 1. Bring in more self-compassion, more self-forgiveness.
 You must learn to love and accept yourself exactly as you are.
 Right now in the thick of all your struggle and imperfection.

 2. Stand naked before your mirror each day and choose ONE part of your body to be grateful for.

-3. Let someone know the truth of how you are feeling or the hidden behaviors that are destroying your life or family.
+3. Let someone know the truth of how you are feeling or the hidden behaviours that are destroying your life or family.
 Confession can break shame.

 4. Begin to let others see the real you in small ways.
 This requires vulnerability and letting your guard down little by little.